Covera Covera

 Common Mistakes Glendale Drivers Over 50 Make

-Being rated on Glendale's overall risk profile when you live in a low-traffic north Glendale neighborhood
+Being rated on Glendale's overall risk profile when living in a low-traffic north Glendale neighborhood

-Not taking the Arizona defensive driving course — it's inexpensive and delivers real savings
+Not taking the Arizona defensive driving course — it delivers real savings

 Skipping comprehensive — Glendale's haboob and hail exposure is real